apeman/awesome_computer_science/README.md

 An awesome list for Computer Science and Engineering roadmap.
 Beginner, intermediate and advanced.
 Your inputs are welcomed.
 This list is in Public Domain.

+> This is the whole syllabus of Computer science for an under-graduate course of duration 4 years.
+> If you think a topic belongs to some other category, you can raise an issue and we can discuss.

 **There Are 5 paths you can start your journey with :**